 He likes to use lump charcoal and cherry wood chips and keeps the smoker at a consistent 225 degrees for four hours.
 Every hour, he adds more wood chips to keep the smoke at just the right temperature.

 He also uses a 50/50 mixture of water and apple juice in his water pan (this is important to keep the smoke ‘we’t so the ribs don’t dry out while cooking).

 Cook with the meat side down, bone side up.
 After cooking for 3 hours, flip the ribs and brush on your favorite BBQ sauce.
 We like to use Grandma King’s Homemade BBQ Sauce (which is delicious and happens to be gluten-free).

 Allow the Smoked Honey BBQ Baby Back Ribs to cook for another hour.

 My mouth is seriously watering just looking at these pictures!!

-After four hours, pulled them off the smoker.
-Place them in a pan and cover with foil.
-Bake them in the oven for an additional 30 minutes at 350 degrees.
+After four hours of cooking time, remove Smoked Honey BBQ Baby Back Ribs from the smoker.
+Place the ribs into a pan and cover the pan with foil.
+Next, bake them in the oven for an additional 30 minutes at 350 degrees.

-We like our ribs to fall off the bone, so they are cooked until the bones are sticking out and can easily be pulled out.
-If you like your ribs to be chewy then skip the oven part.
+We like our ribs to fall off the bone so bake them until the meat easily pulls away from the bones.
+NOTE: If you like chewy ribs then skip the baking step.

-Drizzle honey and more BBQ sauce on top of the ribs and serve.
+Finally, drizzle honey and more BBQ sauce on top of the ribs and serve them up hot.